 Human resource practitioners have overwhelmingly indicated how valuable a degree in business with a human resources concentration is for job placement and career success.
 Spalding’s Business degree with a concentration in Human Resource Management can prepare you to enjoy a career in one of the following areas:

 - Compensation and benefits

 - General human resources

 As the first University in Kentucky to offer a marketing degree with a digital focus, Spalding’s business degree with a marketing concentration prepares you with current, up-to-date digital marketing principles in a core marketing curriculum.
 You will learn marketing fundamentals combined with topics such as search engine marketing, social media marketing, mobile marketing, and internet advertising.

-The Bachelor of Science in Business Administration – Marketing Concentration requires a total of 120 credit hours to complete the program of study.
+The Bachelor of Science in Business Administration – Marketing program requires a total of 120 credit hours to complete.

 The marketing field covers a broad range of career paths, from the creative to the analytical, in both traditional and modern areas of business.
 A business degree with a marketing concentration can lead to a career in:

 Minor in Marketing

 Students in majors other than Business Administration may minor in Marketing.
 The minor in marketing requires 18 credit hours including Principles of Marketing, Marketing Research, Consumer Behavior, Strategic Marketing and two electives.